codio-content/Linux-Searching_Files_and_File_Contents/.guides/content/Finding-files-and-directories-93f2.md

 Computer storage can get really messy as we create files and directories.

-However, __if we know what we are looking for__, the `find` command can help us on getting the location of the specified files and directories' information in less than a second.
+However, __if we know what we are looking for__, the `find` command can help us by getting the location of the specified files and directories information in less than a second.

 |||definition
 ### Command: